isomerpages/govtech-gobusiness-main/_start-a-business/3c-get-licences-permit.md

 ---
-title: Get licences or permits
+title: Get licences and permits
 permalink: /start-a-business/get-licences-permits/
 third_nav_title: Next Steps to Consider
 ---

-#### Get licences or permits
+## Get licences and permits

-Apply for the licences and permits your business activities require.
-Not sure which ones you need?
-Find out [here](/licences/).
+Different [licences and permits](/licences/){:target="_blank"} are needed for different business activities.
+Apply for the ones your business requires easily with GoBusiness.
+You can also update, renew or terminate them.

+Not sure which licences and permits you need?
+Simply answer a few questions about your business to find out with [Licensing e-Adviser](https://www.google.com.sg/){:target="_blank"}.